 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 In some cases, lab tests are ordered to rule out other causes of your symptoms.
 You may be referred to a mental health specialist.
 Diagnosis of bipolar disorder is based on:

 - Presence of certain symptoms over time

-- Absence of other causes such as some medications and certain conditions
+- Absence of other causes such as some medications, hormone imbalances, and certain neurologic conditions

 - Family history of bipolar disorder